MattSegal/devblog/content/infra/django-nginx-reverse-proxy-config.md

     └─ cat.png          A picture of a cat
 ```

-Then you can set the `/static/` location to serve files from this folder:
+Then you can set the `/static/` location to serve files directly from this folder:

 ```nginx
 location /static/ {